 is situated on the Trimohini-Patiram road about 18 Kms from the Balurghat town.
 The place is famous for the farmers' Tebhaga Movement.
 During the first half of the 20th Century, most farmers of the area used to work in the fields of landlords locally known as Zamindar.
 The movement of Tebhaga was to acquire a right of 2/3rd of the produce from the land.

 Patiram Thakur Estate

-On the bank's fo River Atreyee and on the Balurghat-Malda state highway, the Patiram Thakur Estate is the old buildings of the local landlord which also bears the memory of the Tagore family.
+On the banks of River Atreyee and the Balurghat-Malda state highway, the Patiram Thakur Estate is the old building of the local landlord which also bears the memory of the Tagore family.